michael-reichenauer/gmd/README.md

 [https://github.com/michael-reichenauer/gmd/blob/main/gmd/doc/help.md](https://github.com/michael-reichenauer/gmd/blob/main/gmd/doc/help.md)

 ## Install
 Download either `gmd_linux`, `gmd_windows` or `gmd_osx` from [releases](https://github.com/michael-reichenauer/gmd/releases).
 For Windows it is easiest to just download the installer and run it.
 If you have gmd in a user folder, you do not need `sudo` to update.
-Gmd can automatically check for new versions and in the menu notify and offer option to upgrade.
+Gmd can automatically check for new versions and in the menu notify and offer option to upgrade.\
+*Note:* The files are not signed.

 #### Linux
+If you to be able to use gmd from any folder, you might consider download the binary to some folder, e.g. `~/gmd/' and then add to the PATH like in:
 `> curl -sS -L --create-dirs -o ~/gmd/gmd "https://github.com/michael-reichenauer/gmd/releases/latest/download/gmd_linux" && chmod +x ~/gmd/gmd`
 `> echo 'export PATH=$PATH:~/gmd' >>~/.profile`
 `> . ~/.profile`